burlachenkok/burlachenkok.github.io/_posts/2023-08-04-Exploring-Python3-Technical.md

 During the Eid Al Fitr holidays, I created the document:

 **Technical Note.
-Exploring Python3 Language from a Computing Perspective**
+Exploring Python3 Language from a Computing Perspective**.

 It is available in GitHub as documents in Markdown and in Pdf formats: